FAQ's for new Year 7 students

 Can my child be involved in sport in Year 7?

-All students will take part in HPE and also do sport one afternoon per week.
+All students will take part in HPE and also participate in sport on the set cluster days (more details to come).
 PBC offers a comprehensive variety of competitive and non-competitive activities from which to choose.

 Will Year 7 students have a common teacher for several core subjects?

-A core feature of middle schooling is a reduction of the number of teachers a student interacts with across a week.
-At PBC we set up our Middle School so that most students will have a teacher for Maths/Science and another for English/SOSE.
+A core feature of junior secondary is a reduction of the number of teachers a student interacts with across a week.
+At PBC we set up our Junior Secondary so that most students will have a teacher for Maths/Science and another for English/SOSE.
 Students will also have the benefit of specialist teachers in a variety of elective taster classes.

 How does PBC provide a safe and supportive learning environment?

 Students at PBC follow the Optima Code for being safe, being respectful and being a learner and are caring and considerate young people.
-Middle school at PBC has separate playground areas for the students.
-The Middle School teachers are based in the same area so the students have easy access to guidance of an academic and pastoral nature.
+Junior Secondary at PBC has separate playground areas for the students.
+The Junior Secondary teachers are based in the same area so the students have easy access to guidance of an academic and pastoral nature.
 Year Coordinators and classroom teachers are experienced in settling young people into high school and will do everything they can to ensure new students feel safe and secure at PBC.

 What leadership opportunities are there for students at PBC?

-Our leadership structure includes Middle School Leaders (Year 9 students), year group leaders and Senior School Captains (Year 12 students).
+Our leadership structure includes Junior Secondary Leaders (Year 9 students), year group leaders and School Captains (Year 12 students).